shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 ### Passwordless authentication to Azure services

-We also want to establish a passwordless connection between the AKS cluster and the Azure App Configuration store.
-We can do this by leveraging the [AKS Service Connector](https://learn.microsoft.com/azure/service-connector/how-to-use-service-connector-in-aks).
-The AKS Service Connector will take care of manual tasks like setting up the necessary Azure RBAC roles and federated credentials for authentication, creating the necessary Kubernetes Service Account, and creating any firewall rules needed to allow the AKS cluster to communicate with the Azure service.
-It makes it really simple to get your application pods connected to Azure services using [AKS Workload Identity](https://learn.microsoft.com/azure/aks/workload-identity-deploy-cluster).
+The Azure App Config Provider pods will reach out to the Azure App Configuration store to retrieve key value pairs and/or secrets.
+The best practice is to establish a passwordless connection between the AKS cluster and the Azure App Configuration store and you can achieve this by using [AKS Workload Identity](https://learn.microsoft.com/azure/aks/workload-identity-deploy-cluster) and leveraging the [AKS Service Connector](https://learn.microsoft.com/azure/service-connector/how-to-use-service-connector-in-aks).
+The AKS Service Connector will take care of manual tasks like setting up the necessary Azure RBAC, creating a [federated credential](https://learn.microsoft.com/graph/api/resources/federatedidentitycredentials-overview?view=graph-rest-1.0), creating a Kubernetes [ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/), and creating any firewall rules needed to communicate with the Azure service..

 Run the following command to create an AKS Service Connector to connect the AKS cluster to the Azure App Configuration store.